 Most of the people have never even thought of the idea that all of their money, maybe even their life savings, could be subjected to errors because of a complex, outdated core banking software.
 Unfortunately, the human errors and the system “bugs” are only a few reasons why it causes such inconveniences, takes a lot of time and is not secure.

-There is a solid correlation between the customer experience and successfully developed banking back-office systems (that integrate UX principles).
-Despite that, for some executives, it might still be a hard decision, because it takes huge investments and a lot of time, sometimes even years.
+There is a solid correlation between the customer experience and successfully developed banking back-office systems (that integrate user-centered design principles).
+Despite that, for some executives, it might still be a hard decision, because UCD process takes huge investments and a lot of time, sometimes even years.